 Have you noticed a significant increase in urination since becoming pregnant?
 Are you wondering what is going on and how you can fix it?

-Frequent urination during pregnancy is just another one of the great symptoms associated with the journey to motherhood.
+Frequent urination during pregnancy is just another one of the symptoms associated with the journey to motherhood.
+Having been there ourselves, we understand the challenges, and we’ve picked up some tips to help reduce your number of bathroom visits.

-By reading this article, you can put your mind at ease.
-You’ll get a better understanding of what to expect regarding urination and pregnancy and what is considered normal.
-You will also be able to understand why your urination patterns differ during each trimester.
+We’ll discuss what to expect regarding urination and pregnancy and what is considered normal.
+We’ll also explain why your urination patterns differ during each trimester.

-There are a number of factors that contribute to the increase in the frequency of urination when pregnant.
+Several factors contribute to the increase in the frequency of urination when pregnant.
 Some of these factors include:

-The main culprit behind this increase in urination is related to your hormones.
-Like most pregnancy-related symptoms, those hormones tend to manipulate even the simplest of changes within your body (source).
+The main culprit behind this increase in urination is your hormones.
+Like most pregnancy-related symptoms, those hormones tend to manipulate even the simplest changes within your body (1).

 Increased Blood Volume